-- Students currently enrolled in the school (Early preschool through seventh grade). - Siblings of students at SSM. - Children of faculty. - Involvement in volunteer efforts in the parish and school. - Length of registered membership in SSM, as determined by census card (with the greatest length being given priority). - Families with children previously enrolled in the school must pay registration fees by March 1, or make payment arrangements with the school Principal or their place in the school may be given to a child on the waiting list.
+- Students currently enrolled in the school (preschool through seventh grade). - Siblings of students at SSM. - Children of faculty. - Involvement in volunteer efforts in the parish and school. - Length of registered membership in SSM, as determined by census card (with the greatest length being given priority). - Families with children previously enrolled in the school must pay enrollment fees by February 23, or make payment arrangements with the school Principal or their place in the school may be given to a child on the waiting list.